Self-discipline takes time (management).

 6. Do it now

-Or as we say here at G2 Crowd, “Do it live!”
+Or as we say here at G2, “Do it live!”

 In other words, you’re not saving yourself any headaches by pushing off work.
 I’m not implying you should drop a project you’re totally immersed in because somebody gave you a new task.
 However, if you’re having a slow day and it’s requested you pull last week’s traffic numbers, why not do it immediately?